Redbox: Expansion into Canada

+Purchase by Apollo and IPO

+In August 2012, Redbox's founder, Gregg Kaplan, resigned as president and COO of Redbox, and was succeeded as president by Anne Saunders.
 Throughout most of 2016, parent company Outerwall was seeking a buyer based on shareholder input.
 In early September, Outerwall was sold to Apollo Global Management and its three units (Coinstar, ecoATM and Redbox) were split into separate operating companies.
 In late September 2016, Outerwall CFO Galen Smith was announced as the new CEO of Redbox.
-The company had approximately 40,000 kiosks in the United States as of January 2017.
-The kiosks are shifting around the country to different locations in order to track consumer trends and in reaction to under-performing neighborhoods.
-Most locations only have one kiosk, however in some cases there will be more to deal with high traffic locales.

-In 2017, Disney sued Redbox, accusing them of violating copyrights by selling codes to download Disney movies such as Star Wars: The Force Awakens and Beauty and the Beast.
+In January 2017, Redbox began moving some of its then-40,000 kiosks, with the intention of analyzing consumer trends and reacting to under-performing neighborhoods.
 On December 13, 2017, Redbox offered a new video streaming service called Redbox On Demand.
 The percentage of consumers renting or purchasing movies from Redbox rose in the fourth quarter of 2017 from the third quarter, according to a TiVo survey.
+That month, Disney sued Redbox, accusing them of violating copyrights by selling codes to download Disney movies such as Star Wars: The Force Awakens and Beauty and the Beast.

-Redbox acquired the independent film Benjamin for a 90-day release period via its kiosks and on demand service on April 23, 2019, as a Redbox Original.
-In October 2019 Redbox formed its film and TV series production division, Redbox Entertainment, with Marc Danon as senior advisor of content acquisition.
+In April 2018, Redbox acquired the independent film Benjamin for a 90-day release period through its kiosks and on demand service, as the first Redbox Original.
+In October 2019, Redbox formed a film and TV series production division, Redbox Entertainment, with Marc Danon as senior advisor of content acquisition.
+Redbox announced on December 9, 2019, that it would no longer be renting video games but continued selling used video game copies through the end of the year.

-Redbox announced on December 9, 2019, that it would no longer be renting video games but will continue selling used video game copies through the end of the year.
-Redbox Free Live TV was soft launched in early February 2020 with a nationwide launch on February 18.
+Redbox Free Live TV, a free ad-supported streaming television service, was soft launched in early February 2020 with a nationwide launch on February 18.
 The company's revenue fell 20% in 2019, 36% in 2020 and over 50% in 2021.

-On May 17, 2021, Redbox announced that it reached a definitive agreement to merge with Seaport Global Acquisition, a special-purpose acquisition company.
-This would result in Redbox being publicly listed on the Nasdaq under the ticker RDBX.
+On May 17, 2021, Redbox announced that it reached a definitive agreement to merge with Seaport Global Acquisition, a special-purpose acquisition company which would result in Redbox being publicly listed on the Nasdaq under the ticker RDBX.
 The company officially went public on October 25, 2021.

-On May 11, 2022, Chicken Soup for the Soul announced its intention to acquire Redbox for $375 million.
-The acquisition was completed on August 11, 2022.

-At the end of 2022, the company operated about 34,000 kiosks nationwide, and plans to increase that number with 1,000 more kiosks in 2023.